What makes BME @ CCNY Different from Other Programs?

 Yes, provided there exists an equivalent course here at CCNY, you obtained at least a B in the course, and the credits were not required for completion of another graduate degree.
 The school allows a maximum of 6 credits from ABET accredited US schools, 9 cr. from CUNY units and more from CCNY.
-In general, we do not accept credits from foreign universities (except English, Canadians universities).
+In general, we do not accept credits from foreign universities (except English, Canadian universities).
 The BME department evaluates transfer credit requests and determines if the course from another graduate program is equivalent in effort, depth, and scope to a course offered here at CCNY.
-Transfer request forms are available at the office of the Dean for Graduate Studies.
-Requests to transfer credits from another institution can be filed only after one term has been completed at CCNY.
+Transfer request forms are available at the GSoE Office of Graduate Affairs.
+Requests to transfer credits must be submitted to their office either in March or October, usually once you have already commenced your studies.

 Do graduate classes taken during my Undergraduate studies counts towards the 30 credits of graduate studies?

 They may count provided these credits were not required for your undergraduate degree, i.e. you did not have to take these classes in order to graduate.
 Here at CCNY you will have to pay the difference between graduate and undergraduate tuition fees for these credits to be transferred to your graduate transcripts.